 Results from a study published in the journal, Appetite, which focused on active women, found that consuming pre-sleep protein is not harmful to metabolism or appetite the next morning.
 This adds to the growing evidence we have about protein and metabolism.
 While our resting metabolic rate (RMR) is lower overnight since we aren't actively moving around, several pre-sleep feeding studies have found that RMR the following morning was either unchanged or even increased after consuming a protein-dense snack before bed.

 Specifically, the study found the most favorable changes in morning metabolic rate when participants consumed 48g of casein protein before bed.
-This is beneficial because a faster metabolic rate in the morning may have an impact on the total amount of calories burned per day, which may impact goals for body composition and even health.
+This is beneficial because a faster metabolic rate in the morning may have an impact on the total amount of calories burned per day, which may impact goals for body composition and even metabolic health.

 These results haven't just been studied in active women.
 Similar findings have been published in pre- and post-menopausal women and active college-aged men as well, even showing that any source of protein before bed benefits the metabolism.

 Research is continuing to yield insight into the benefits of nutrient timing, in other words, the timing of certain meals and snacks throughout the day.
 Including protein at regular intervals throughout the day can help with protein utilization in the body as well as fullness and blood sugar stabilization, but the benefits likely extend to overall health and wellness as well.

 The evidence is promising.
 Adding more protein at night could be a reasonable lifestyle change for many people, including athletes and non-athletes alike, especially those looking to alter metabolism and/or body composition.
 It also offers further opportunities for people to meet their daily protein needs if they haven’t been able to accumulate adequate protein throughout the course of the day.